renovatebot/renovate/docs/usage/upgrade-best-practices.md

 As a starting point:

-- Avoid long lived branches that diverge from `main` over time
+- Avoid long-lived branches that diverge from `main` over time
 - Dig beyond "developer error" when things go wrong, again: focus on the process
 - Ensure company policy allows frequent updates